 As the popularity of the kit house grew, so did the available styles and sizes.
 Sears and others were able to produce homes that catered to every pocketbook and every taste.
 More than 70,000 were sold throughout America, and many of these homes are still standing.
 In fact, there are several communities from Maine to Illinois to California that boast a large, intact collection of kit homes.

-, the kit home started with the dawn of the Auto Age and the ensuing growth of first-ring suburbs.
+Like the bungalow, the kit home started with the dawn of the Auto Age and the ensuing growth of first-ring suburbs.

 See more stories on Houzz:

 Photos: Browse thousands of traditional home design ideas